zkamvar/user2021/prose.md

  - {varnish} to host the CSS, JS, and HTML templates
  - {pegboard} to serve as a validator (and converter!) for lesson content

-When thinking about the lesson structure itself, we thought about what would make sense for a maintainer or contributor when they saw the source files of a website.
-We created a a folder structure that is reflected in the website dropdown menus, so our lessons consist of folders that we use commonly: one folder for lesson chapters, one for extra information for learners, one for extra information for instructors, and one to contain learner profiles.
+When thinking about how that compose the lessons should be organized, We created a folder structure that reflects the website dropdown menus, so our lessons consist of folders that we use commonly: one folder for lesson chapters, one for extra information for learners, one for extra information for instructors, and one to contain learner profiles.

 The final folder is one of the access panels that contains the rendered markdown files---so you can use them in another context---and static website so that you can put it on a USB stick and share it without needing to run a local server.